decorative image for blog on centos vs. fedora

 CentOS Stream vs. Fedora

-Red Hat released CentOS Stream, which is a rolling distribution.
+In 2019, Red Hat released the first version of CentOS Stream (CentOS Stream 8) which is a rolling distribution.
 It gets updates continuously, rather than in batches like the point releases of RHEL.
-Fedora is ahead of CentOS Stream though, so it will have newer packages with perhaps more bugs than CentOS Stream.
+Fedora is ahead of CentOS Stream, though, so it will have newer packages with perhaps more bugs than CentOS Stream.

 Back to top